 What to expect?

 On arrival the triage nurse will assess the nature and urgency of your problem.
 Someone who arrives after you may be seen first due to the urgency of their medical condition; however everyone will be treated as soon as possible.
-After triage you will be asked to provide your personal details and then asked to wait in the waiting room or a designated treatment area.
+At the time of triage you will be asked to provide your personal details and then asked to wait in the waiting room or a designated treatment area.
 Do not eat or drink anything until the triage nurse says that it is safe to do so.

 Relatives